FAQ

 What is a PEO relationship?

-PEOs serve as the employer of record for a business for tax purposes.
-This type of relationship also helps employers manage payroll, HR, benefits, workers’ compensation and regulatory compliance so they have more time to pursue other business goals.
+Partnering with a PEO is co-employment, which means a business and a PEO share certain employment responsibilities.
+This type of relationship helps employers manage payroll, HR, benefits, workers’ compensation and regulatory HR compliance so they have more time to pursue other business goals.

 What is a co-employment agreement?